afbrilian/-Java-Spring-Data-Mongo/README.md

 # Java-Spring-Data-Mongo wiki!
 This is the example of how java interact with mongoDB without using Spring boot!
 ## Dependency
-* mongo java driver 2.11.4
-* Spring data mongo 1.4.1.RELEASE
+* Spring data mongo 1.6.3.RELEASE
-* Spring data commons 1.5.0.RELEASE

 ## How To Use
 * Install maven, see: [https://maven.apache.org/users/index.html](https://maven.apache.org/users/index.html)